9 February 2019

 Now that Kubernetes has gained traction in Azure there is some confusion over what Service Fabric is really for.
 Is it an orchestrator for microservices?
 A means of lifting and shifting legacy applications into the cloud?
 An application development framework?

 One of the sticking points of Service Fabric has always been the difficulty involved in managing a cluster with patchy documentation and a tendency towards unhelpful error messages.
-The recent public preview of Service Fabric Mesh offers a PaaS-based implementation of Service Fabric which may eliminate much of this operational baggage.
-However, it doesn’t change the experience of building applications using the underlying SDKs.
+Deploying a cluster with Azure Service Fabric spares you some of the operational pain around node management, but it doesn’t change the experience of building applications using the underlying SDKs.

 Building applications for Service Fabric

 The main problem with targeting applications for Service Fabric is that they will lack portability.
 The Service Fabric SDK is incredibly opinionated.
 If you commit to Service Fabric, you will be tied into a specific SDK and application server for good.
 This is some way from the kind of “cloud-native”, twelve factor applications typically associated with container-based development.

 Service Fabric isn’t directly comparable to container orchestrators such as Kubernetes as it is more of an application server that supports a specific style of distributed system.
 This is based on applications, which serve as the boundary for upgrades in that different application versions can be run on the same cluster.
 The Service Fabric runtime manages the individual nodes in the cluster, providing capabilities to deploy, scale and monitor individual applications.

 These applications can be composed of any number of services.
 The SDK encourages application code to be combined with deployment details in a single Visual Studio solution which is deployed to the cluster.
 The overhead of setting up a new solution tends to encourage larger applications made up of several services, rather than more numerous, isolated microservices.